slutske22/leaflet-topography/README.md

       <td><b>breakpoints</b></td>
       <td>Array of number values</td>
       <td>depends on topotype</td>
-      <td>Determines where the colors array is mapped to.
-Should span the range of <a href="#results">possible values of results</a></td>
+      <td>Determines how colors are spread across values.
+Should span the range of <a href="#results">possible values of results</a>.
+If you provide <code>colors</code> without providing <code>breakpoints</code>, the breakpoints will be generated evenly for you across the topotype's range.</td>
    </tr>
    <tr>
       <td><b>continuous</b></td>
       <td>boolean</td>
       <td>depends on topotype</td>
       <td>
+         Determines if color should be a continuous gradient, or render in class breaks according to whether or not the topo value falls in the breakpoint range
          <ul>
-            <li>For <code>topotype: 'elevation'</code>, determines if color should be continuous at elevation = 0, or if it should jump from one color to the next.</a>
+            <li><code>topotype: 'elevation'</code> default to true
             </li>
-            <li>For <code>topotype: 'aspect'</code>, determines if color should be a continuous gradient, or render in class breaks according to whether or not the aspect value falls in the breakpoint range.</a>
+            <li><code>topotype: 'aspect'</code> defaults to false
             </li>
          </ul>
          </td>